passaglia/japandata/README.md

 ## japandata.indices

-`japandata.indices.data` contains fiscal health indices of municipal and prefectural governments.
+`japandata.indices.data` provides fiscal health indices for municipal and prefectural governments.
 These indices span from FY2005 to FY2021 and are produced by the [Ministry of Internal Affairs](https://www.soumu.go.jp/iken/shihyo_ichiran.html).
 They are used to determine fiscal transfers between municipalities or to restrict municipal debt issuances.
 Licensed [CC BY 4.0 International](https://www.soumu.go.jp/menu_kyotsuu/policy/tyosaku.html#tyosakuken).

 ```
 from japandata.indices import city, pref, prefmean
 ```

-`city` contains the data about municipal governments, `pref` the data about prefectural governments, and `prefmean` contains weighted means of the municipal health indices grouped by prefecture.
-For the meaning of each index, see original data source.
-Be careful that the calculation method for some columns is different for the 23 special wards of Tokyo than for other municipal governments.
+`city` covers municipal governments, `pref` covers prefectural governments, and `prefmean` provides weighted means of the municipal health indices grouped by prefecture.
+See the original data source to understand the meaning of each index.

 See `notebooks/indices.ipynb` for example uses of this dataset.